DmitryPustovit/dmitrypustovit.github.io/_posts/2015-10-21-Back-To-The-Future-Day.md

 ---
 layout: post
 title: Back To The Future Day
-summery: "Great Scott!"
+summery: Today's the day.
+"Great Scott!"
 "This is heavy!"
 ---

 Yes, it's finally the day.